terminatorul/NvStrapsReBar/README.md

 See https://github.com/xCuri0/ReBarUEFI/discussions/89#discussioncomment-7697768 for the step-by-step details.

-Build the project with the same steps as the original [ReBarUEFI](https://github.com/xCuri0/ReBARUEFI).
+Rebuild the project using the instructions below (that were slightly adapted from the original [ReBarUEFI](https://github.com/xCuri0/ReBARUEFI) project).

 Credits go to the bellow github users, as I integrated and coded their findings and results:
-* [@mupuf](https://github.com/mupuf) and [envytools](https://github.com/envytools/envytools) for the original effort on reverse-engineering the register interface for NVIDIA GPUs, for use by the [nouveau](https://nouveau.freedesktop.org/) open-source driver in Linux.
+* [envytools](https://github.com/envytools/envytools) project for the original effort on reverse-engineering the register interface for NVIDIA GPUs, a very long time ago, for use by the [nouveau](https://nouveau.freedesktop.org/) open-source driver in Linux.
+Amazing how this documentation could still help us today !
+* [@mupuf](https://github.com/mupuf) from [envytools](https://github.com/envytools/envytools) project for bringing up the idea and the exact registers from the documentation that could enable resizable BAR
-* [@Xelafic](https://github.com/Xelafic) who showed the idea and the first test for using the GPU STRAPS bits, documented by envtools, to select the BAR size during PCI bring-up in UEFI code.
+* [@Xelafic](https://github.com/Xelafic) for the first code samples (written in assembly!) and the first test for using the GPU STRAPS bits, documented by envytools, to select the BAR size during PCIe bring-up in UEFI code.
-* [@xCuri0](https://github.com/xCuri0/ReBARUEFI") for the ReBarUEFI DXE driver that enables ReBAR on the motherboard, and allows intercepting and hooking into the PCI enumeration phases in UEFI code on the motherboard.
+* [@xCuri0](https://github.com/xCuri0/ReBARUEFI") for the ReBarUEFI DXE driver that enables ReBAR on the motherboard, and allows intercepting and hooking into the PCIe enumeration phases in UEFI code on the motherboard.

 ## Building (Windows only)
 * Download and install [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/community/) from Microsoft.
 Be sure to select C/C++ Desktop Development option for installation.